clojurewerkz/meltdown/README.md

 There're two types of selectors supported: exact match and regular expression.
-Exact match should be used for cases when you want handler to respond to the single key:
+Exact match should be used for cases when you want handler to respond to a single key:

 ```clj
 (mr/on reactor ($ "key") (fn [event] (do-one-thing event)))